reneenordholm/top-meow/README.md

 # TOP MEOW

-Like or dislike cat photo as it appears on the screen.
-Likes and dislikes are tallied and shown on seperate pages.
+Like and dislike random cat photos, and see who's top meow.

 ### Installing